Reinhard Genzel

-Reinhard Genzel (/de/; born 24 March 1952) is a German astrophysicist, co-director of the Max Planck Institute for Extraterrestrial Physics, a professor at LMU and an emeritus professor at the University of California, Berkeley.
+Reinhard Genzel (/de/; born 24 March 1952) is a German astrophysicist, co-director of the Max Planck Institute for Extraterrestrial Physics, a professor at LMU Munich and an emeritus professor at the University of California, Berkeley.
 He was awarded the 2020 Nobel Prize in Physics "for the discovery of a supermassive compact object at the centre of our galaxy", which he shared with Andrea Ghez and Roger Penrose.
 In a 2021 interview given to Federal University of Pará in Brazil, Genzel recalls his journey as a physicist; the influence of his father, Ludwig Genzel; his experiences working with Charles H. Townes; and more.

 Life and career

 Genzel was born in Bad Homburg vor der Höhe, Germany, the son of Eva-Maria Genzel and Ludwig Genzel, a professor of solid state physics (1922–2003).
 He studied physics at the University of Freiburg and the University of Bonn, graduating in 1978 with a PhD in radioastronomy which he prepared at the Max Planck Institute for Radio Astronomy.
 Subsequently he worked at the Center for Astrophysics | Harvard & Smithsonian in Cambridge, Massachusetts.
 He was a Miller Fellow from 1980 until 1982, and also Associate and finally Full Professor in the Department of Physics at the University of California, Berkeley from 1981.
 In 1986, he left Berkeley to become a director at the Max Planck Institute for Extraterrestrial Physics in Garching and Scientific Member of the Max-Planck-Gesellschaft.
-During that time he also lectured at Ludwig-Maximilians-Universität München, where he has been Honorary Professor since 1988.
+During that time he also lectured at LMU Munich, where he has been Honorary Professor since 1988.
 From 1999 to 2016, he also had a part-time joint appointment as Full Professor at the University of California, Berkeley.
 Additional activities include sitting on the selection committee for the Shaw Prize in astronomy.